adobe/OSAS/README.md

 **Prerequisite**: Add you own CSV dataset into your data-folder (the one provided in the `docker run` command)

-Once you started your docker image, use the [OSAS console](http://localhost:8888/osas/console) to gain CLI access to all the tools.
+Once you have started your docker image, use the [OSAS console](http://localhost:8888/osas/console) to gain CLI access to all the tools.

 In what follows, we assume that your dataset is called `dataset.csv`.
 Please update the commands as necessary in case you use a different name/location.